top of page

 Now that you have finalised your vision for the next 20 years you need to start “Reversing-Engineering your career plan” and see what would be the positions that would help you get to that dream job in the next 20 year time.

-Once you have done this, you have solid “Career Action Plan” and this would give you answers to various questions such as why do you want to do an MBA and how this particular school could help you in MBA.
+Once you have done this, you have a solid “Career Action Plan” that should give you answers to various questions such as why do you want to do an MBA and how this particular school could help you in MBA.

 These steps might sound simple and easy to do but you need to put a lot of thought to this when you start doing your Career Action Plan.
 Talk to your friends, family, colleagues to ensure that your goals are relevant, make sense and are aligned with your story.